GurtajK/CS_10_Final_Project/README.md

 Computer Science 10
 March/April 2018

-This game was created as a final project for Computer Scienge in grade 10.
+This game was created as a final project for Computer Science in grade 10.
 The project was built entirely using Visual Basic .NET and was completed in pairs of 2.
 My partner and I chose to create a game which included a menu and help screen and required keyboard inputs to be played.